michael2012z/BitBible/markdown/Etheridge/files/1Tim.md

 13. Till I come be diligent in reading, and in prayer, and in teaching.

-14. Neglect not the gift that is in thee, which was given thee with prophecy, and the hand-layingSim-yado. of the presbytery.
+14. Neglect not the gift that is in thee, which was given thee with prophecy, and the hand-laying

 15. In these meditate, and in them be, that it may be known to every man that thou goest onward.